-Ali Eslami and Klasien from the Zandschulp are responsible, together with Mamali Shafahi, for the mystical virtual reality-experience SACRED HILL.
+Ali Eslami and Klasien van de Zandschulp are responsible, together with Mamali Shafahi, for the mystical virtual reality-experience SACRED HILL.
 They collaborated with many others, from audio wizards and costume designers to scent composers.
 But the one who plays the most essential part, is not credited; that is you yourself.By: Anton Damen

-Ali: "Klasien and I agree on the fact that a big part of the narrative is built by the user.
+It\'s not only the designers of SACRED HILL that enjoy a lot of freedom.
+So does the visitor to SACRED HILL...Ali: "Klasien and I agree on the fact that a big part of the narrative is built by the user.
 We provide a space where the user can build their own narrative.
 I\'m allergic to voiceovers, especially in VR.
 It\'s super weird when someone is voicing over what you are already experiencing.
 Then I am like: \'Shut up!
 I want to experience it for myself and understand it myself!\'Klasien: "Your experience is your experience.
 We only provide the building blocks.
 The rest is up to you and your imagination, and the meaning that you yourself attribute to the experience."

-Klasien (laughs): "At least once a day!"
+How often should people experience your ritual?Klasien (laughs): "At least once a day!"

 SACRED HILL is a world premiere, in association with Het Nieuwe Instituut, presented at the NFF Interactive Expo, which can be visited free of charge every day from 27 September to 3 October in AG, Space for new art and media (Minrebroederstraat 16) from 13:00 to 20:00 (Mon-Thu) and on Saturday and Sunday from 11:00 to 20:00.
 Performances are on Saturday the 28th and Sunday the 29th of September 18:30 – 20:00, Monday through Thursday 15:30 – 17:00.
 The performances on Friday the 27th of September and Wednesday the 2th of October will be done by maker Klasien van de Zandschulp.
 Sacred Hill is on display at AG, Space for new art and media.